 Traditionally, forensic programs focus heavily on sciences, such as biology and chemistry.
 What makes Loyola’s program unique is a truly interdisciplinary approach.
-The Forensic Studies curriculum encompasses 16 departments of academic focus—the most of any program in the country—six of which offer a capstone experience.
+The Forensic Sciences curriculum encompasses 16 departments of academic focus—the most of any program in the country—six of which offer a capstone experience.
 Students engage with subjects ranging from philosophy to engineering and take courses such as forensic entomology, security ethics, and business intelligence and data mining.

 Loyola students are poised for competitive internships and job placement in one of the top regions in the country for forensic work.
 In fact, the Baltimore-Washington, D.C., metro area is among the fastest-growing hubs for biotechnology and biohealth, forensic psychology and counseling, criminal investigation and justice, and counter-terrorism.